CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Basic-Configuration.md

 For type-5 routes in an EVPN *symmetric* configuration with VXLAN active-active mode, Cumulus Linux uses Primary IP Address Advertisement.
 For information on configuring Primary IP Address Advertisement, see {{<link url="Inter-subnet-Routing#advertise-primary-ip-address-vxlan-active-active-mode" text="Advertise Primary IP Address">}}.

-For information about active-active VTEPs and anycast IP behavior, and for failure scenarios, see {{<link url="VXLAN-Active-Active-Mode">}}.
+For information about active-active VTEPs and anycast IP behavior, and for failure scenarios, see {{<link url="VXLAN-Active-active-Mode" text="VXLAN Active-active Mode">}}.

 ## Considerations